ajbrackman/RockLabTutorials/docs/LaserNavigation.rst

   :alt: Screenshot of alignment window
   :align: center

 #.
 If your alignment marks were placed properly, the program will now automatically georecitify the imported image to the Live View!
-If this process succeeds, move on to collecting your data.
-'This guide <https://docs.google.com/document/d/1YPAfG0GlW_42YNG_G1rbqmAK5pojShTGBN7mSOoytZc/edit>`_ has a detailed walkthrough of selecting individual spots.
+If this process succeeds, move on to collecting your data. `This guide <https://docs.google.com/document/d/1YPAfG0GlW_42YNG_G1rbqmAK5pojShTGBN7mSOoytZc/edit>`_ has a detailed walkthrough of selecting individual spots.

 ..
 Attention:: If you are unsuccessful at the automatic georectification process, try repeating the steps outlined above with an extra set of alignment marks.
-If this does not work, use the instructions described in :ref:'Low-Zoom Orientation, Navigation, and Single-Mineral Mosaics'
+If this does not work, use the instructions described Section 1.3 below.

 Low-Optical Zoom Orientation & Navigation
 *******************************************